-Pontiac gun homicide rate: 16.17 per 100,000 population in 2022 county.
-Specifically, the city of Pontiac, which has 5% of the county's residents, has about 40% of gun homicide and assault victims.
+Pontiac gun homicide rate: 16.17 per 100,000 population in 2022 has 5% of the county's residents, has about 40% of gun homicide and assault victims.
 With a broad view of gun violence, the Commission explored what institutions and individuals could do to assess, prevent, and mitigate the risk of gun violence in its many forms.
-The hope is that the Commission protocol can be used locally and nationally to spur initiatives to reduce violent crime.
+The hope is that the Commission Protocol can be used locally and nationally to spur initiatives to reduce violent crime.